Skip to main content

 Start with your next project.
 Tighten up your contract language.
 Set a clear decision schedule.
 Send daily updates before anyone asks.
 Create change orders for every single scope addition.
 Give your clients a portal where they can see what’s happening without calling you.

-These aren’t revolutionary ideas.
+These aren’t groundbreaking ideas.
 They’re the basics, done consistently.
 And consistency is what separates contractors who are always putting out fires from contractors who rarely have fires to put out.

 Your reputation, your profitability, and your peace of mind all depend on how well you manage the client relationship.
 Get the systems right, and the difficult clients become a whole lot easier to handle.